softwareTestingResearch/pytest-ranking/README.md

 A higher weight means that a corresponding heuristic is favored.
 The default value is ``1-0-0``, meaning it entirely favors running faster tests.

-You can also configure the maximum window size of previous test runs to compute the number of runs since a test had failed by additionally passing the optional `--rank-hist-len` flag as an integer input:
+You can also configure the maximum window size of previous test runs to compute the number of runs since a test had failed by additionally passing the optional `--rank-hist-len` flag as an integer input (the default value is 50):

 ```bash
 pytest --rank --rank-hist-len=30